Revd Canon Liz Hughes

-Revd Michael Banfield is a Baptist Minister and Senior Chaplain at London Luton Airport with over 35 years experience of chaplaincy.
-The Airport has team of 9 additional voluntary Chaplains and a part time administrator.
+Revd Canon Liz Hughes is a Church of England priest and Senior Chaplain at London Luton Airport with almost 20 years experience of chaplaincy.
+The Airport has a team of 9 additional voluntary Chaplains and a part time administrator.
 London Luton Airport is one of five airports serving Greater London and the fourth largest.
 Since opening in 1938, London Luton Airport has grown to offer flights to over 60 destinations by over 15 airlines and tour operators.
 LLA serves over 10m passengers a year and has become a recognised centre for business jets and currently supports the following scheduled airlines - easyJet, Ryanair, Wizz Air, Monarch, Aer Arann, Thomsonfly, First Choice, Thomas Cook and Monarch.
 The Airport now offers passengers an extensive choice of both scheduled and charter services including frequent departures to over 90 destinations, including services to Europe, Africa, North America and the Middle East.

 Revd Barbara Johnson